 This event indicates to an application that a report idle timeout has occurred and requests a pointer to the report that must be sent back to the host.
-The ui32MsgData value will contain the requested report ID and pvMsgData contains a pointer that must be written with a pointer to the report data that is to be sent.
-The callback must return the number of bytes in the report pointed to by \pvMsgData.
+The ui32MsgData value contains the requested report ID and pvMsgData contains a pointer that must be written with a pointer to the report data that is to be sent.
+The callback must return the number of bytes in the report pointed to by pvMsgData.

-2.14.3.45 USBD\HID\EVENT\REPORT\SENT
+2.14.3.45 USBD_HID_EVENT_REPORT_SENT